BlackLightLabs/blacklight/research/JacksonCollins_blacklight.typ

 	The `Population` is just as it seems, a population of `Individual` being evaluated and bred with each other.
-The `Population` class handles certain aspects of the Blacklight library such running the simulation and defining global rules for the model's to follow, for example you may want to individuals to mutate a bit before mating, so you pause mating for a few cycles.
+The `Population` class handles certain aspects of the Blacklight library such as running the simulation and defining global rules for the models to follow, for example you may want the individuals to mutate a bit before mating, so you pause mating for a few cycles.
 ]]

 = Conclusion
 #paragraph[
-	The design and architecture of a program heaviliy influences how the program performs, likewise the intended functionality of the a program will heaviliy influence its design.
+	The design and architecture of a program heaviliy influences how the program performs, likewise the intended functionality of a program will heaviliy influence its design.
 By representing programs in terms of metaphors for what they might be analogous to, complex functionality can be abstracted away into simple parts that make up the whole.
 Simulating a whole individual is complicated, but simulating each of that individual's parts is simple.